CLOSED FOR THE SEASON & OPENING AGAIN IN MAY 2026

 Backpacking Trip 1

-Sperry Chalet- 12.3 mile strenuous hike (3360 ft elev gain)
+Sperry Chalet- 12.3-mile strenuous hike (3360 ft elev gain)

 Experience one of Glacier’s famous Chalets, the Sperry Chalet.
-This historic chalet was built originally back in 1913 by the Great Northern Railway, the original structure was consumed by the Sprague Wildfire in 2017.
-The National Park Service was able to stabilize the remaining stone from the original structure and the Sperry Chalet was under construction shortly after the loss of the original chalet.
-They reopened the chalet in 2020 offering lodging for lucky guests each year and have a restaurant open to the public.
-The Sperry Chalet is only reachable by trail, if you aren’t able to reserve a room at the chalet there are a few campgrounds nearby available for hikers.
-Again book ahead and reserve your spot.
-There is a nearby backcountry campground and also Lake Ellen Wilson campground just 3 miles up the road from Sperry Chalet.
+This historic chalet was built originally back in 1913 by the Great Northern Railway; the original structure was consumed by the Sprague Wildfire in 2017.
+The National Park Service was able to stabilize the remaining stone from the original structure, and the Sperry Chalet was under construction shortly after the loss of the original chalet.
+They reopened the chalet in 2020, offering lodging for lucky guests each year, and have a restaurant open to the public.
+The Sperry Chalet is only reachable by trail.
+If you aren’t able to reserve a room at the chalet, there are a few campgrounds nearby available for hikers.
+Again, book ahead and reserve your spot.
+There is a nearby backcountry campground and also Lake Ellen Wilson campground, just 3 miles up the road from Sperry Chalet.

 Backpacking Trip 2

-Granite Park Chalet– 15.2 mile strenuous hike (1920 ft elev gain)
+Granite Park Chalet– 15.2-mile strenuous hike (1920 ft elev gain)

-You will see incredible views of the valley below, hike along the famous “Garden Wall” seeing wildflowers and other foliage for days and keep your eyes peeled for bighorn sheep and mountain goats along the way as well.
+You will see incredible views of the valley below, hike along the famous “Garden Wall” seeing wildflowers and other foliage for days, and keep your eyes peeled for bighorn sheep and mountain goats along the way as well.
 Haystack Pass is a great spot for lunch along the way!
-Keep your cameras ready but be mindful of other guests as this trail is one of the most traveled in Glacier.
+Keep your cameras ready, but be mindful of other guests, as this trail is one of the most traveled in Glacier.

 Backpacking Trip 3